-ILLEGAL FOREIGN LABOURS ISSUES
+Illegal Foreign Labourers Issues

-The issue of foreign labour cannot be adequately justified without considering the nuanced distinction between the terms "illegal" and "undocumented".
-While the term "illegal" denotes a breach of established immigration laws (Spena, 2014), the term "undocumented" refers to foreign individuals lacking proper authorization to reside or work in the country (Roth, 2017).
-The distinction highlighted the complex nature of foreign labour, encompassing both those who have entered a country without legal clearance and those who possessed expired visas or work permits (Esteves, Fonseca, & Malheiros, 2017).
-Most developed countries heavily depend on foreign labour to fulfil their labour needs in various economic sectors (Gómez-Flors, & Alguacil, 2018).
-Nevertheless, the construction industry is one of the sectors extensively affected by the presence of undocumented foreign labour (Jamalulil et al., 2022).
+Most developed countries heavily depend on foreign labour to fulfil their labour needs in various economic sectors (Gómez-Flors and Alguacil, 2018).
+For example, the construction industry is one of the sectors extensively affected by the presence of undocumented foreign labour (Jamalulil et al., 2022).
 The presence of foreign labour on construction sites can be discerned through the frequency of reports published in mainstream media (Salleh et al., 2014).
+The issue of foreign labour should consider the distinction between the terms "illegal" and "undocumented".
+The term "illegal" denotes a breach of established immigration laws (Spena, 2014).
+Meanwhile, the term "undocumented" refers to foreign individuals lacking proper authorisation to reside or work in the country (Roth, 2017).
+The distinction highlighted the complex nature of foreign labour as individuals who have entered a country without legal clearance and those who possess expired visas or work permits (Esteves, Fonseca and Malheiros, 2017).

-Numerous researchers deemed this issue as significant, given the escalating trend of hiring undocumented foreign labour each year.
-Nonetheless, precise statistics remain elusive due to the absence of comprehensive reports and research detailing the exact number of undocumented foreign labour (Borjas, 2016).
-Consequently, their presence can potentially contribute to a job disparity among locals, as employment opportunities are potentially compromised by their presence, thereby exerting a substantial impact on the local economy (Kim, 2015).
-According to Anderson (2020), despite these registrations, estimates suggest a significant number of undocumented foreign labour continue to operate within a country, reflecting the persistence of this complex issue.
-Borjas (2016) stated that the origins of these undocumented foreign labour are diverse, representing various countries from which individuals seek employment opportunities in a certain country.
-This international workforce, driven by economic necessity and opportunity, often finds employment through contractor firms operating within the construction sector (Awad & Yussof, 2019).
-The use of illegal and undocumented foreign labour by these contractors is attributed to factors such as cost-effectiveness, flexibility, and availability (Nelson, Nelson, & Trautman, 2014).
-While efforts have been made to regularize the employment of foreign labour, the presence of undocumented labour persists, demanding a comprehensive approach to address the factors influencing the employment of illegal foreign labour by contractors in the construction industry (Chin, 2023).
+Their presence can potentially contribute to a job disparity among locals, as employment opportunities are potentially compromised by their presence, thereby exerting a substantial impact on the local economy (Kim, 2015).
+According to Anderson (2020), a significant number of undocumented foreign labourers continue to operate within a country, reflecting the persistence of this complex issue.
+Borjas (2017) states that the origins of these undocumented foreign labourers are diverse, representing various countries from which individuals seek employment opportunities in a certain country.
+This international workforce, driven by economic necessity and opportunity, often finds employment through contractor firms operating within the construction sector (Awad and Yussof, 2019).

+Nonetheless, the use of illegal and undocumented foreign labour by these contractors is attributed to factors such as cost-effectiveness, flexibility and availability (Nelson, Nelson and Trautman, 2014).
+While efforts have been made to regularise the employment of foreign labour, the presence of undocumented labour persists, demanding a comprehensive approach to address the factors influencing the employment of illegal foreign labour by contractors in the construction industry (Chin, 2023).
+Numerous researchers view foreign labour as significant, given the escalating trend of hiring undocumented foreign labour each year.
+Nonetheless, precise statistics remain elusive due to the absence of comprehensive reports and research detailing the exact number of undocumented foreign labourers (Borjas, 2017).

+THEORETICAL STRUCTURES

-THEORETICAL STRUCTURES Monetary Perspectives
+Monetary Perspectives